Soranosuke2001/FlappyBird_Pygame/README.md

 1. Click on the "Login" button to be redirected to the login page.

+2. Click on the "Register" button to be redirected to the register page.

-2. Enter a username and password if you have an existing account.
+3. Enter a username and password if you have an existing account.

 <p align="center"><img src="images/readme/ss9.png" width="80%" height="80%"></p>

-3. Click on the "Sign-up" ot register for an account.
+4. Click on the "Sign-up" ot register for an account.
     - Note: If you enter a username and password, you will be redirected to the login page.

 <p align="center"><img src="images/readme/ss10.png" width="80%" height="80%"></p>

-4. Click on the "Cancel" button to be redirected back to the home page.
+5. Click on the "Cancel" button to be redirected back to the home page.

 ### Profile Page